-For those of us who already know Jesus, may Christmas be a time when we continue to make ourselves increasingly available to God - to be His ambassadors at the parties and gatherings we attend and in the homes we visit, to see the needs He wants us to meet, to give the gifts He wants us to give, and to ask as we receive gifts, Father, how do You want me to use these new things as we present ourselves to Him for His use in the coming year.
+For those of us who already know Jesus, may Christmas be a time when we continue to make ourselves increasingly available to God - to be His ambassadors at the parties and gatherings we attend and in the homes we visit, to see the needs He wants us to meet, to give the gifts He wants us to give, and to ask as we receive gifts, Father, how do You want me to use these new things, as we present ourselves to Him for His use in the coming year.

-May Christmas remind us that God is at work, that He is the light of the world, even in dark days.
+May Christmas remind us that God is at work, that He is the light of the world, that He is Immanuel, God with us.
 And He's still showing up in surprising ways in the lives of men and women, boys and girls, people just like you and me.
-He's working for our good, calling us to His side, and coming down to us, so let us be available to Him.
+He's working for our good, calling us to His side, and coming down to us, so let us take great delight in responding to Him.